Arrowerse2001/GordonRamsayDiscordBot/README.md

 # GordonRamsayDiscordBot

-This is a Discord Bot based on the famous TV chef, Gordon Ramsay.
+This is a discord bot based on the famous TV chef: Gordon Ramsay.
+The bot has a range of commands and is constantly updated.